 You can usually go home once you can pass urine normally but might need to stay in hospital overnight.

 You might have a burning feeling when you pass urine and may see traces of blood for the first few days.
-You might also need to pass urine more often than usual.
-Or have problems passing wee.
+You might also need to pass urine more often than usual or have problems passing urine.
 Try to drink at least 2 litres of water a day.

 Avoid or cut down on drinks that might irritate the bladder such as fizzy drinks and alcohol.
 Also limit caffeinated drinks like tea, coffee and coke.